darwingp/darwin/README.md

 ## TODO

+### Both

+- [ ] Genetic Hotspots through :age epigenetic marker - like ALPS
+    - [ ] This genetic marker is untouched by translation; instead it's used solely by genetic operators.

 ### Nate (up to virtual machine)

 - [x] Adapt GP to use Plush genomes in addition to push programs